microsoft/Kusto-Query-Language/doc/nowfunction.md

 ---
 # now()

-Returns the current UTC clock time, optionally offset by a given timespan.
+Returns the current UTC time, optionally offset by a given [timespan](scalar-data-types/timespan.md).

-This function can be used multiple times in a statement and the clock time being referenced will be the same for all instances.
+The current UTC time will stay the same across all uses of `now()` in a single query statement, even if there's technically a small time difference between when each `now()` runs.

 ```kusto
 now()